The Fairyland Story: Development and release

 The Fairyland Story was released by Taito in Japan in July 1985 and in North America later that year.
-It was designed by Hiroshi "ONIJUST" Tsujino, best known for designing The Ninja Warriors, with music composed by Tadashi Kimijima.
+It was designed by Hiroshi "ONIJUST" Tsujino, best known for designing The Ninja Warriors, with music composed by Y. Tsuchida, and sound effects done by Tadashi Kimijima.
 While working at Taito's Yokohama Institute, Tsujino drafted an idea for a game where the player had to defeat enemies by crushing them under large cakes, which he claims to be partly inspired by his addiction to Namco's Dig Dug.
 Early versions of the game were said to have been "monotonous" and left Tsujino largely unhappy with the outcome — being inspired by Broderbund's Lode Runner for the Apple II, he gave the game a larger emphasis on strategy and memorization, featuring reworked stage designs.
 The game's final boss took a week to complete.
-Executives at Taito were against the idea of the game having an ending and demanded that the team remove it, however Tsujino ignored their request.
+Executives at Taito were against the idea of the game having an ending and demanded that the team remove it, but Tsujino ignored their request.

 Conversions

 An MSX port, developed and published by Hot-B, was released around 1987.
 This port featured new stages not found in the arcade version.
 The port also featured two new enemies, the Iron Golem, which is the same as the Golem enemy but immune to Ptolemy's magic, and Fleck, an enemy that can use the same magic as Ptolemy.
 Later, a Sharp X68000 port was developed and published by SPS, and was released around 1991.
 Unlike the MSX port, however, this was a more straightforward port of the arcade version.
 It added several features not found in the original arcade version, like level progress and high score saving, and the choice between two soundtracks, the choices being an emulation of the original soundtrack, or a remixed soundtrack.
 In 2003, a port was made available for Japanese mobile phones via the I-mode and EZweb network services.
-Not much information is known about this port besides some screenshots, and some of the music from this port appearing in a soundtrack album for mobile games made by Taito.
-Emulated versions of the original arcade version would later be included on the arcade collections Taito Legends 2, Taito Memories Jokan, Taito Memories Pocket, and Taito Legends Power-Up.
-On December 3, 2020, a port of the game was released worldwide on Nintendo Switch and PlayStation 4 as part of the Arcade Archives initiative by Hamster Corporation.
+Some of the music from this port appears in a soundtrack album for mobile games made by Taito.
+Emulated versions of the original arcade version would later be included on the arcade collections Taito Legends 2, Taito Memories Jokan, Taito Memories Pocket, Taito Legends Power-Up.
+A port of the game was released worldwide in December 2020 for Nintendo Switch and PlayStation 4 as part of the Arcade Archives initiative by Hamster Corporation.
 This port features online leaderboards and new gameplay modes.
+The Arcade Archives port was later featured on Taito Milestones.
+The game is featured on the Taito Egret II Mini as part of the system's default 40-game lineup.

-A NES version of the game developed by TOSE was set to be released in 1986, but it was cancelled.
+A NES version of the game developed by TOSE was set to be released in 1986, but was cancelled.